ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C12_Errors_as_Values.md

 ## Modules

-Tim Peters’ observation of the value of namespaces (see [The Zen of Python](https://peps.python.org/pep-0020/)) is the core of the idea of modules, which more modern languages incorporate (unfortunately C++ had to inherit C’s messy system, for backwards compatibility).
+Tim Peters celebrated namespaces in [The Zen of Python](https://peps.python.org/pep-0020/).
+This is the foundation for _modules_, found in more modern languages (for backwards compatibility, C++ was forced to use C’s messy system).
 In Python, files are automatically modules, which is certainly one of the easiest solutions.

 It wasn’t always this way.